-Students learn and practice specific skills and music during private lessons, and then use that knowledge to study ensemble skills and music theory during group lessons; concurrent enrollment in both private and group lessons is required.
+Students learn and practice specific skills and music during private lessons, and then use that knowledge to study ensemble skills and music theory during group lessons; concurrent enrolment in both private and group lessons is required.

 Through private lessons, students build a strong foundation of skills for playing the violin.
-Lessons emphasize and support the development of a beautiful tone, healthy technique, and daily practice routine.
+Lessons emphasis and support the development of a beautiful tone, healthy technique, and daily practice routine.
 Parents receive hands-on instruction and support for helping their child throughout the learning process.

 At our bi-weekly group classes, students become part of a larger musical community where they can learn from and encourage each other.
 A core component of the Suzuki model, group classes focus on developing ensemble skills, deepening musicality and reviewing repertoire.
 Students also have a chance to perform solos for each other in a friendly and supportive environment.
 Finally, part of each class is devoted to learning theory/note reading, aural skills, and music history.